Brierley Hill: Brockmoor

 Brockmoor is situated to the immediate north of the town centre.
 On the border with Wordsley was the Bottle and Glass Inn, erected on the bank of the Dudley Canal in about 1800 as The Bush.
 It remained here until 1980, when it was transferred to the Black Country Living Museum as a centrepiece of the then-new village.

 St John's Church, Brockmoor, is Grade II listed.
 It was built in 1844–1845 to designs by Thomas Smith and was made predominantly using Staffordshire blue bricks.

 It is also home to Brockmoor Primary School, which has existed at its current site in Belle Isle since 1994.
 The original school was built in the late 19th century, as an infant school for 5 to 7 year-olds and a junior school for 7 to 11 year-olds; it became a first school for 5–8 year-olds and a middle school for 8 to 12 year-olds in September 1972.
 However, the two schools merged in September 1989 to form Brockmoor Primary School and a year later the age range was altered to 5 to 11.

 Pensnett

-Pensnett is situated more than a mile north of the town centre and borders the townships of Sedgley, Kingswinford and Dudley.
+Pensnett is situated more than 1 mi of the town centre and borders the townships of Sedgley, Kingswinford and Dudley.